boc-tothefuture/openhab2-addons/addons/binding/org.openhab.binding.polyglot/README.md

 ### Logging Regex
-Requires named capture groups.
-Square brackets [] in the string must be escaped.
+Requires named capture groups
+Square brackets [] in the string must be escaped

  - Group "level" maps to log level
  - Group "strip" is removed.